 - Contact the plans to find out if your doctors and hospitals participate in the plan.
 Specify the plan’s full name, such as “Harvard Pilgrim Primary Choice Plan” or “Harvard Pilgrim Independence Plan,” not just Harvard Pilgrim.

 - Check on copay tier assignments that affect what you pay when you get physician or hospital services.
 Copay tiers can change each July 1.
+(Copay tiers do not apply to Medicare Plans.)

 Your Benefit Decision Guide